parallelsio/core-modules/README.md

 # This is only locally during dev, as Chrome places restrictions on SSL (https) content

 # Save a web page using the web clipper.
 You should see that 'bit' instantly on
-# your Parallels canvas at http://localhost:3000
+# your Parallels canvas.
+This defaults to http://localhost:3000, unless you
+# congfigured the destination manually,
+# as described in the CONFIGURE THE EXTENSION section

 ```
 <img src="http://i.imgur.com/yMwBRaY.png" />